TanyaCouture/microservices-infrastructure/docs/getting_started/aws.rst

 .. versionadded:: 0.3

-As of microservices-infrastructure 0.3 you can bring up Amazon Web Services environments using Terraform. microservices-infrastructure uses Terraform to provision hosts in OpenStack.
+As of Mantl 0.3 you can bring up Amazon Web Services environments using Terraform.
+Mantl uses Terraform to provision hosts in OpenStack.
 You can `download Terraform from terraform.io
 <http://www.terraform.io/downloads.html>`_.